1957 Big Ten Conference football season

-The 1957 Big Ten Conference football season was the 62nd season of college football played by the member schools of the Big Ten Conference (also known as the Western Conference) and was a part of the 1957 NCAA University Division football season.
+The 1957 Big Ten Conference football season was the 62nd season of college football played by the member schools of the Big Ten Conference (also known as the Western Conference) and was a part of the 1957 college football season.

 The 1957 Ohio State Buckeyes football team, under head coach Woody Hayes, won the conference championship with a 7-0 conference record (9–1 record overall), was ranked No. 1 in the final Coaches' Poll, and defeated Oregon in the 1958 Rose Bowl.
 The Buckeyes were ranked No.2 in the final AP Poll, but were also declared national champion by the FWAA poll.
 Ohio State back Don Clark led the conference with 737 rushing yards.
 Guard Aurealius Thomas was a first-team All-American.

 The 1957 Michigan State Spartans football team, under head coach Duffy Daugherty, compiled an 8–1 record and was ranked No. 3 in the final AP and UPI polls.
 Michigan State back Walt Kowalczyk and center Dan Currie were selected as consensus first-team All-Americans.
 Kowalczyk led the conference with 54 points scored, and Currie was selected as the team's most valuable player.

 The 1957 Iowa Hawkeyes football team, under head coach Forest Evashevski, finished third in the Big Ten with a 7–1–1 record and was ranked No. 8 in the final AP Poll.
 Iowa tackle Alex Karras was a consensus first-team All-American and won the Outland Trophy as the best interior lineman in college football.
 Quarterback Randy Duncan led the Big Ten with 1,124 passing yards and 1,183 total yards.

 Michigan halfback Jim Pace won the Chicago Tribune Silver Football trophy as the conference's most valuable player.